LoyVanBeek/wit_ros/README.md

 TODO
 ----
 - Catkinize this package.
-Iǘe never worked with catkin before, so I stuck with rosbuild for now.
+I've never worked with catkin before, so I stuck with rosbuild for now.